Get care

 How to submit a prior authorization/step therapy request

-You may submit a request form for medications requiring prior authorization/step therapy.
+You may submit a request for medications requiring prior authorization/step therapy.
 The pharmacy benefits manager reviews all requests.
 If you, your appointed representative, or your prescriber would like to initiate a prior authorization request, please submit a coverage determination.
 A standard coverage decision takes 72 hours after we receive a request.
-An urgent coverage decision means we will answer within 24 hours after we receive a request.
+An expedited coverage decision means we will answer within 24 hours after we receive a request.

 Prior authorization and coverage determination process